vae2/dotfiles/README.md

 -----------------------
 This repo is used to track the evolution of the numerous "dotfiles" that are used to tweak and customize my dev environment on OS X (currently running Mavericks).
-I'm assuming the use of iTerm2 and the bash shell.
+I'm assuming the use of iTerm2 (not required) and the bash shell (required).
 My project config and repo was adapted from the coursera startup engineering class, and the contents of those original files are contained in the startup-engineering-class subdirectory.

 Usage
 -----